Combining your Knowledge Graph in TopBraid EDG with Wikidata or other external Knowledge Graphs

-We distinguish between local entities (aka resources or assets) and remote entities.
-Local entities are maintained “manually” by dedicated staff, while selected data from remote entities are periodically copied over and thus maintained automatically.
-Dedicated link properties (such as “Wikidata Person” in the diagram above) are used to point from local entities to remote entities.
-On-the-fly inferences using SHACL property value rules are employed to transform selected remote values into properties of the local entities, so that they can be queried just like any other local values.
+Dedicated link properties (such as “wikidata person” in the diagram above) are used to point from local resources to the corresponding remote resources.
+On-the-fly inferences using SHACL property value rules are employed to copy (transforming if necessary) selected remote values into properties of the local resources, so that they can be queried just like any other local values.
 We can then, see and use the remote data in EDG:

 Let’s now walk through the steps to make this happen.
-This step by step example uses TopBraid EDG 6.2.
+This step by step example uses TopBraid EDG 6.4.

 Creating a Link Property

 In this example we have an Ontology (schema) as an EDG asset collection.
-This is using a SHACL version of the schema.org namespace as a starting point.
-The class schema:Person already declares various SHACL property shapes for values such as schema:givenName and schema:height.
-In order to store links from schema:Person instances to corresponding entities on Wikidata, we introduce a new property called wikidataPerson.
+It is using a SHACL version of the schema.org namespace as a starting point.
+The class schema:Person already declares various property shapes for values of properties such as schema:givenName and schema:height.
+In order to store links from our local assets of type schema:Person to corresponding resources on Wikidata, we introduce a new property called wikidataPerson.
 Since it connects two resources, it will be a relationship.
 We create it using Create Relationship dialog:

-Then we pick “Make this property a Wikidata link” from the context menu of the property shape:
+We will now pick “Make this property a Wikidata link” from the Modify menu:

 This adds a value for the property dash:detailsEndpoint, linking it to the SPARQL endpoint of the Wikidata server: https://query.wikidata.org/sparql

-Technical background: Whenever a property shape carries a value for dash:detailsEndpoint then TopBraid will understand that the values are URIs and that more RDF statements for these URIs can be queried from the given SPARQL endpoint.
+Technical background: Whenever a property shape carries a value for dash:detailsEndpoint, TopBraid EDG will understand that the property values are URIs and that more RDF statements for these URIs can be queried from the given SPARQL endpoint.
 If the endpoint happens to be exactly the URL above then additional features for Wikidata get activated.
 The menu makes it easy to create the Wikidata connection with one click.
 However, you can update the value to any SPARQL endpoint of your choice.

 The resulting page can be used to review the suggestions and accept those that seem plausible:

-Alternatively to the batch process, you can use “Suggest matching Wikidata entities…” from the context menu for each individual local entity.
-This would bring up a dialog such as the following:
+Alternatively to the batch process for all local resources, you can use “Suggest matching Wikidata entities…” from the Modify menu for each individual local resource.
+This will bring up a dialog such as the following:

-If we accept some of suggestions, our local resources will now have outgoing links to remote entities such as Q2685 for Arnie:
+If we accept some of suggestions, our local resources will now have outgoing links to remote ones – such as the Q2685 link for Arnie:

-You can follow the link to explore whatever Wikidata knows about this individual:
+You can follow the link to explore whatever Wikidata knows about this person:

-Now that our local instances have references to corresponding Wikidata entities, we can start using the property values of the remote entities.
+Now that our local resources have references to corresponding Wikidata resources, we can start using the property values of the remote resources.

-Our schema doesn’t know anything about the remote entities yet.
-We need to tell the system which properties we are interested in, and what format they have.
-The W3C Shapes Constraint Language (SHACL) is well suitable for that job.
-To identify remote properties we are interested in, we will define a SHACL node shape that carries property shapes for the relevant properties.
+Our schema doesn’t know anything about the remote resources yet.
+We need to tell TopBraid EDG which properties we are interested in, and what format they have.
+The W3C Shapes Constraint Language (SHACL) is well suited for that job.
+To identify remote properties we are interested in, we will define a SHACL node shape that carries property shapes for these properties.
 This acts like a “view” on the remote data and informs the system what kinds of SPARQL queries it needs to use to fetch the actual values.

 The resulting dialog asks you for the ID of any example instance that may hold typical values.
 In our example, we pick Arnold’s wikidata ID Q2685 and click on “Load”:

 This dialog is fetching all properties of this sample instance, and allows you to browse the values – by expanding each property you are interested in.
-You can then select which properties you are interested in and (optionally) set cardinality and datatype constraints too.
+You can then select the properties of interest in and (optionally) set cardinality and datatype constraints for them.
 Above, we have selected the “height” property with a maximum cardinality (sh:maxCount) of 1, and datatype xsd:decimal.

 We can repeat this process for other sample instances in case they have values for other properties that we may want.
 For example to pick “death date” which wasn’t available for Arnold.
-Eventually, the system has generated suitable SHACL property shape declarations for all the selected properties, and attached them with our Wikidata Country shape:
+TopBraid EDG will generate suitable SHACL property shape declarations for all the selected properties, and attach them to our Wikidata Person shape:

-For experts, here is the Turtle source code of this node shape:
+For experts, here is the definition of this node shape in Turtle syntax:

-That is enough to instruct the system about which values we want to fetch from the endpoint.
-However, it does not yet establish the relationship of these remote values with our local schema.
+This is enough to instruct TopBraid EDG about the values we want to fetch from the endpoint.
+However, it does not yet tell EDG into what properties of our local resources to copy these values.

-Here we want the values of the local property schema:height to hold the same values as the property wdt:P2048 (aka “height”) of the remote entities from Wikidata.
 SHACL property value rules can be used to instruct the system that certain property values shall be computed on the fly, whenever they are queried.
-The resulting values are called “inferences” and are not editable in TopBraid EDG.
-A simple form of property value rule can be employed to walk from the local schema:Person instance into the associated wikidata person, and from there retrieve the height value.
-More complex rules can be defined to perform additional transformations, when needed.
+The resulting values are “inferred” and not editable in TopBraid EDG.
+A simple form of property value rule can be employed to walk from the locally stored instance of schema:Person class into the associated wikidata person, and from the remote person to its the height value.
+More complex rules could also be defined to perform additional transformations, when needed.

 You can either enter such rules by hand, or use the new wizard in TopBraid EDG.
-Start by navigating into the property shape that defines the local height property (click the grey box):
+Start by navigating into the person’s property shape that defines the local height property:

-Once there, select “Create property value rule from template…” from the context menu:
+Once there, select “Create property value rule from template…” from the Modify menu:

 This wizard offers a growing number of templates, including the one that just copies a value from a related (in our case, linked remote) resource:

 Once finished, the property shape of schema:height carries a SHACL property value rule: